stigster/FMG/README.md

-                        The server URL to access (e.g. imap.gmail.com) -p PORT, --port PORT  The port on which to contact the server -I, --imap            Communicate with the server using the IMAP protocol -M, --mapi            Communicate with the server using the MAPI protocol -P, --pop             Communicate with the server using the POP protocol -S, --ssl             Communicate with the server using SSL encryption -N, --nossl           Communicate with the server without encryption -D, --debug           Display debug information
+                        The server URL to access (e.g. imap.gmail.com) -p PORT, --port PORT  The port on which to contact the server -I, --imap            Communicate with the server using the IMAP protocol -S, --ssl             Communicate with the server using SSL encryption -N, --nossl           Communicate with the server without encryption -D, --debug           Display debug information